hoa2698/8-week-sql-challenge/case-study-1/danny_diner_solution.md

 # **SQL Challenge Week 1: Danny's Diner 🍜**

 ## Welcome to SQL Challenge Week 1: Danny's Diner!
-- I'm excited to introduce the SQL Challenged brought to you by [Data with Danny] (https://www.datawithdanny.com/), and I kicked off this challenge with study case #1: [Danny's Diner] (https://8weeksqlchallenge.com/case-study-1/).
+- I'm excited to introduce the SQL Challenged brought to you by [Data with Danny](https://www.datawithdanny.com/), and I kicked off this challenge with study case #1: [Danny's Diner](https://8weeksqlchallenge.com/case-study-1/).

 ## Challenge Overview
 - Danny's Diner is a fictional data analysis challenge that involves working with a dataset from a restaurant named "Danny's Diner."
 The challenge typically provides participants with a database containing various tables, such as customer data, menu items, reservations, and transaction history.